mmertama/Gempyre-Android/readme.md

 ## To Get It Working

-Gempyre for Android is currently build on Ubuntu (20.04), other development platforms may will be possible upon interest.
+Using Gempyre for Android is currently building on Linux (or actually Ubuntu 20.04).
+Therefore for non-Linux platforms I advice to 1) Install Virtualbox 2) install Lubuntu (20.05) 3) Install android studio (available at Snap) etc. as in prequisities.

-### Before we begin:
+### Prequisities, before we begin:
-* Install Android SDK (with NDK)
+* Install Android SDK (with NDK) (e.g. snap install-android-studio --classic)
-* Install Gradle (at least 6.5)
+* Install Gradle (at least 6.5) (e.g. sudo sudo add-apt-repository ppa:cwchien/gradle && sudo apt-get update && sudo apt upgrade gradle)
-* Install CMake (at least 3.16)
+* Install CMake (at least 3.16) (e.g. sudo apt-get install cmake)
-* Install Ninja
+* Install Ninja  (e.g. sudo apt-get install ninja-build)
-* Install Python 3.8
+* Install Python 3.8 (shall already be there)

 ### Call Wizard:
  There is a Wizard that you can modify